 The cooler days and colder nights remind us that winter weather will soon be upon us and with it, inclement weather.
 We fully understand that the decision to open or close schools in bad weather has a big effect on our families.
-We also understand that our students are better served both academically and socially by being in school, BUT our top priority is always the safety of our students and staff.
+We also understand that our students are better served both academically and socially by being in school.
+However, our top priority is always the safety of our students and staff.

 HOW DO WE MAKE SNOW DAY DECISIONS?

 The decision to open or close the schools during inclement weather is based upon several relevant factors, among them:

-Information on road conditions from transportation staff and law enforcement.
+- Information on road conditions from transportation staff and law enforcement.
 We must carefully consider the most dangerous roads in the district.
-Even if the streets or roads in your area look clear, travel elsewhere in the district may be dangerous.

-Also, we consider that almost EVERY person who comes to school, whether student or staff, is either a driver or a passenger.
-Almost all arrive either on a bus or in a private passenger vehicle.

-2. The amount of snow (and/or ice) that has accumulated, whether precipitation is continuing, and WIND conditions.

-Two or three inches of snow falling straight down is a much different consideration than is the same amount of snow blowing sideways.
-Too, even a small amount of accumulating ice is a much different consideration than a few inches of snow.

-- 3. Building conditions (such as whether we have electricity and heat). - 4.
-Hard Surface conditions.

-Can we clear our parking lot and sidewalks in time for school to start?
-Maintenance personnel who are responsible for clearing and treating school parking lots and sidewalks are consulted.

-- 5. Temperature and wind chill. - 6.
-Weather predictions.

-We prefer to not make our decision based on weather predictions, as they are not always accurate.
+Even if the streets or roads in your area look clear, travel elsewhere in the district may be dangerous. - Also, we consider that almost EVERY person who comes to school, whether student or staff, is either a driver or a passenger.
+Almost all arrive either on a bus or in a private passenger vehicle. - The amount of snow (and/or ice) that has accumulated, whether precipitation is continuing, and WIND conditions. - Two or three inches of snow falling straight down is a much different consideration than is the same amount of snow blowing sideways. - A small amount of accumulating ice is a much different consideration than a few inches of snow. - Building conditions (such as whether we have electricity and heat). - Hard Surface conditions. - Can we clear our parking lot and sidewalks in time for school to start?
+Maintenance personnel who are responsible for clearing and treating school parking lots and sidewalks are consulted. - Temperature and wind chill. - Weather predictions. - We prefer not to make our decision based on weather predictions, as they are not always accurate.
 Therefore, we prefer to make the decision in the early morning when weather models and conditions give a much more accurate picture of what is going on or can be expected.
-However, there are times when the predictions (and conditions!) are so overwhelming and confident that a decision will be made the night before

-7. What other school districts are doing.

-Contact with other local districts is made and we share information on weather conditions and whether they are opening or closing.
+However, there are times when the predictions (and conditions!) are so overwhelming and confident that a decision will be made the night before. - What other school districts are doing. - Contact with other local districts is made and we share information on weather conditions and whether they are opening or closing.

 WHO MAKES THE DECISION?

 The superintendent of schools is ultimately responsible for the decision, based on the above factors and the recommendations of our Transportation Director and Director of Maintenance.

 HOW IS THE DECISION ADVERTISED?

 We utilize our messaging service which sends out text messages and email messages.
-The information is also posted on our Facebook Page and on the District website at www.usd320.com.
-The following media outlets are also contacted to announce a closing:
+The information is also posted on social media: